Classified documents found at Pence's Indiana home - NewsBreak

 Newly released video of the attack on Paul Pelosi shows a struggle for a hammer

-Video released publicly Friday shows the husband of former U.S. House Speaker Nancy Pelosi fighting for control of a hammer with his assailant during a brutal attack in the couple's San Francisco home last year.
-The body-camera footage shows suspect David DePape wrest the tool from 82-year-old Paul Pelosi and...
+Video released publicly Friday shows the husband of former U.S. House Speaker Nancy Pelosi fighting with his assailant for control of a hammer moments before he was struck during a brutal attack in the couple's San Francisco home last year.
+The body-camera footage shows suspect David DePape wrest the tool...

 Jan.
 6 rioter who assaulted Capitol Officer Sicknick sentenced to 6 years in prison